 Scam 1992 Exposed!
 Indian Securities Scam of Rs.24,000 Crore.

 The Harshad Mehta scam is one of the largest financial frauds India has ever witnessed.
-The magnitude of the Harshad Mehta scam was so big, that if put into perspective today, it brought a bear market in Dalal Street.
-If we look into the numbers, that single man deceived the entire nation with an amount of over Rs.24,000 crores as reported by a source.
+The magnitude of the Harshad Mehta scam was so big that ,if put into perspective today, it brought a bear market in Dalal Street.
+If we look into the numbers, that single man deceived the entire nation with an amount of over Rs.24,000 crores, as reported by a source.

 Life Journey of Harshad Mehta

-People often refer to Harshad Mehta’s life as a rags-to-reaches story that went wrong.
+People often refer to Harshad Mehta’s life as a rags-to-riches story that went wrong.
 At first, Mehta did odd jobs.
 He sold hosiery and cement.
 But he had bigger dreams.
 He became interested in the stock market and wanted to be part of it.
 Soon, he started working as a Jobber- A type of broker at the Bombay Stock Exchange.

 Dates Events of Life